Wicklow Mountains: Mining and quarrying

-In 1795, a local schoolmaster discovered gold in the Aughatinavought River, a tributary of the River Aughrim since renamed Gold Mines River that rises on the slopes of Croghan Kinsella mountain.
-During the subsequent gold rush, some 80 kg of gold was recovered from the river by local prospectors, including a single nugget weighing 682 g, the largest lump of gold ever discovered in Ireland and Britain.
+In 1795, workers felling timber discovered gold near the Aughatinavought River, a tributary of the River Aughrim (since renamed the Goldmines River), that rises on the slopes of Croghan Kinsella mountain.
+During the subsequent gold rush in Wicklow, some 80 kg of gold was recovered from the river by local prospectors, including a single nugget weighing 682 g, the largest lump of gold ever discovered in Ireland and Britain.
 The mine workings were subsequently seized by the British government who extracted a further 300 kg of gold.
 Various attempts have been made to locate the motherlode on Croghan Kinsella but to no avail.

+Granite from the Wicklow Mountains has been used as a material for many buildings in Wicklow, Dublin city and beyond.
+According to Wyse Jackson and Caulfield, granite was reportedly first quarried in west Wicklow in the early 1700s "from several openings at Baltyboys near Blessington, and from 1740 in more significant volumes at Woodend and Threecastles nearby and then from Golden Hill quarry" near the village of Manor Kilbride.
+In 1720, Trinity College Dublin accounts show that one John Bawnan was paid £11-10s-7d for "Blessington Stones delivered for work on the new kitchen" there.

-Granite from the Wicklow Mountains has been used as a material for many buildings in Wicklow and Dublin and beyond.
-The quarries at Ballyknockan have provided material for buildings such as the Bank of Ireland on College Green in Dublin, Dún Laoghaire lighthouse and Liverpool Cathedral.
-Similarly, quarries at Glencullen provided stone for such buildings as the G. P. O. on O'Connell Street and the Industry and Commerce building on Kildare Street in Dublin.
-Barnacullia, on the slopes of Three Rock Mountain, supplied paving stones to Dublin Corporation.
-The quarry at Dalkey supplied granite for Dún Laoghaire Harbour and the Thames Embankment.
+From 1824, the quarries at Ballyknockan provided material for buildings such as the Bank of Ireland on College Green in Dublin, Dún Laoghaire lighthouse and Liverpool Cathedral until they closed in the late 20th century.
+Similarly, quarries at Glencullen and Barnacullia in the "Dublin Mountains" provided stone for such buildings as the G. P. O. on O'Connell Street and the Industry and Commerce building on Kildare Street in Dublin.
+Barnacullia, on the slopes of Three Rock Mountain, supplied paving stones to Dublin Corporation, and the quarry at Dalkey supplied granite for Dún Laoghaire Harbour and the Thames Embankment in London.